amergin/epimetal/docs/project/docs/installation.md

 ## Import settings

-EpiMetal is instructed to imported the data based on the settings stored in the configuration file `python-api/setup.json`.
+EpiMetal is instructed to import the data based on the settings stored in the configuration file `python-api/setup.json`.
 Open this file with a text editor.
 The import settings are stored in the file under the key `dataLoader`.

 ### Separator, ID column